BASEBALL SPORTS TRADING CARDS

 In the late 1880s, the American Tobacco Company and other major cigarette manufacturers began inserting complete baseball card sets into their tobacco products on a regular basis.
 This helped transform baseball cards from a novelty promotional item into a true collectible craze, especially among children and teenagers.
 The colorful lithographed images, which featured stars from all teams and leagues, ignited the imaginations of young fans across America.
 While the cards themselves held no monetary value, their collection and trading became a beloved pastime for many.

-Read also: TOM DUKES BASEBALL CARDS
+Read also: TONY GWYNN BASEBALL CARDS VALUE

 In the early 20th century, as tobacco companies cranked out hundreds of new baseball cards each year featuring the latest stars and seasons, the hobby reached new heights.
 Legends like Ty Cobb, Walter Johnson, and Babe Ruth achieved unprecedented fame both on and off the field thanks in large part to their ubiquitous presence on baseball cards in the 1910s and 1920s.
 The rise of radio also helped spread interest in the players and their cardboard representations to new audiences nationwide.
 By the late 1920s, it’s estimated that over 90% of American boys collected and traded baseball cards as a summer hobby and rite of passage.